ElusiveMonni/monni_docs/docs/guides/setting-up-points.md

 ---
-title: Setting Up A Points System
+title: Setting up a Points System
 sidebar_position: 4
 ---
 ##### A simple guide for using the Point Module!